BenIncollingo/TrainTracker/README.md

 This page is where shareable links will lead to.
 By default, when accessed from the home sidebar and not from a sent link, a table with all available trains will be shown.
 These trains can be selected, and their links used as shareable links as well.

+Future Improvements:

+* Add user authentication for saved favorites.

+* Push notifications for train status updates.

+* More interactive route details on the map.

+Features

+* Search trains by number, line, or station.

+* View train details and station updates.

+* Save favorite searches for quick access.

+* Share train links easily.

+Interactive map of all active trains and routes.

 # Contribution

 Follow this [project board](https://github.com/orgs/cis3296f24/projects/105) to know the latest status of the project.